Pros: Brilliant handling; smooth, powerful V6; great balance of performance and luxury

-Cons: Tiny rear seat; somewhat firm ride; needs more horsepower on the IPL version if it's to compete with BMW M cars.
+Cons: Tiny rear seat; somewhat firm ride; more horsepower needed on the IPL version to let it compete with BMW M cars

 Comfort & Utility

-It's a bit of a drop into the G37's seats, but not nearly as difficult as in a Mazda Miata or a Chevrolet Corvette.
-In any case, agility and youth are probably going to be helpful.
-Once you're seated, the G37's seats wrap their leather-bound bolsters around you like a warm embrace.
-On the Sport model, the driver's seat features power adjustable side and thigh bolsters and a manual thigh support extension.
+It’s a bit of a drop into the G37’s seats, not nearly as difficult as in a Mazda Miata or a Chevrolet Corvette, but agility and youth are probably going to be helpful.
+Once you’re seated, the G37’s seats wrap their leather-bound bolsters around you like a lover’s warm embrace.
+On the Sport model, the driver’s seat features power adjustable side and thigh bolsters and a manual thigh support extension.
 The same seats are also included on the high-performance IPL.
 Only they can be had in red leather.
 Slick!

-The convertible mirrors the coupe in most aspects, save for the retractable hard top that stows away beneath a body-color panel in seconds.
-The convertible also has an adaptive audio system that compensates for wind and road noise generated with the top lowered.
+The convertible mirrors the coupe in most aspects, save for its retractable hard top that stows away beneath a body-color panel in seconds.
+The convertible also has an adaptive audio system that compensates for wind and road noise generated by having the top lowered.

-The G37's performance credentials don't overshadow its luxury side; Infiniti calls on its best equipment.
-Standard on the Journey are Infiniti's keyless entry and start system; leather seating; heated front seats; 7-inch color LCD monitor and 6-speaker stereo; Bluetooth hands-free phone connectivity; USB/iPod port; dual-zone automatic temperature control; and a rear-view monitor.
-The Sport adds a 6-speed manual transmission; 19-in wheels with performance tires; sport suspension, brakes and steering; a power glass moonroof; voice-activated navigation; an 11-speaker Bose Studio on Wheels sound system; and a rear sonar backup warning system.
+The G37’s performance credentials don’t overshadow its luxury side; Infiniti calls on its best equipment.
+Standard on the Journey are Infiniti’s keyless entry and start system, leather seating, heated front seats, seven-inch color LCD monitor and six-speaker stereo, Bluetooth hands-free phone connectivity, USB/iPod port, dual zone automatic temperature control and a rear-view monitor.
+The Sport adds a six-speed manual transmission, 19-inch wheels with performance tires, sport suspension, brakes and steering, a power glass moonroof, voice-activated navigation, an 11-speaker Bose Studio on Wheels sound system and a rear sonar backup warning system.

-Available options include the Premium package, which adds, among other items, a power moonroof; Bose audio; a power tilting and telescoping steering wheel; and 2-way power lumbar support for the driver's seat.
-The Navigation package includes a voice-activated navigation system with available XM traffic and weather updates, while the Sport package adds 19-in wheels with W-rated summer performance tires; a limited-slip rear differential; upgraded brakes; and a 12-way power driver’s seat.
+Available options include the Premium package, which adds, among other items, a power moonroof, Bose audio, a power tilting and telescoping steering wheel and two-way power lumbar support for the driver’s seat.
+The Navigation package includes a voice-activated navigation system with available XM traffic and weather updates, while the Sport package adds 19-inch wheels with W-rated summer performance tires, a limited-slip rear differential and upgraded brakes, and a 12-way power driver’s seat.
 There is also a Technology package; see below.

 Performance & Fuel Economy

-Journey and x AWD models all have a 7-speed automatic transmission with manual shift mode and Downshift Rev Matching.
-The Sport trim has a close-ratio 6-speed manual transmission.
+Base, Journey and x models all have a seven-speed automatic transmission with manual shift mode and Downshift Rev Matching.
+The Sport trim has a close-ratio six-speed manual transmission.
 The IPL can be equipped with either transmission.

 The AWD models use Infiniti’s Intelligent AWD system.
 It has a rear bias until the system senses the rear wheels slip; then power is routed to the front and rear equally until traction is regained.

-The 2013 Infiniti G37 coupe features front, front side impact and side curtain airbags, as well as electronic traction and stability control; 4-wheel ABS; and a tire pressure monitoring system.
-The convertible has the same features except that its side curtain airbags are mounted in the doors, and it includes a set of pop-up rollover bars behind the rear seats that activate in the event of a rollover situation.
+The 2012 Infiniti G37 coupe features front, front side impact and side curtain airbags as well as electronic traction and stability control, four-wheel ABS and a tire pressure monitoring system.
+The convertible has the same features, only its side curtain airbags are mounted in the doors, and it includes a set of pop-up rollover bars behind the rear seats that activate in the event of a rollover situation.